xcore/sc_xtcp/module_xtcp/doc/api.rst

        is 1472.

 ``UIP_CONF_MAX_CONNECTIONS``
-     - The maximum number of UDP or TCP connections the server can handle simultaneously.
+       The maximum number of UDP or TCP connections the server can handle simultaneously.
 Default is 20.

 ``UIP_CONF_MAX_LISTENPORTS``
-     - The maximum number of UDP or TCP ports the server can listen to simultaneously.
+       The maximum number of UDP or TCP ports the server can listen to simultaneously.
 Default is 20.

 ``XTCP_SEPARATE_MAC``
-     - Defining this as 1 will cause the module to assume it will connect to a separate layer 2 MAC using :c:func:`xtcp_server`.
+       Defining this as 1 will cause the module to assume it will connect to a separate layer 2 MAC using :c:func:`xtcp_server`.
        By default this is not enabled.

 ``XTCP_EXCLUDE_LISTEN``
-     - Exclude support for the listen command from the server, reducing memory footprint
+       Exclude support for the listen command from the server, reducing memory footprint.
-     - Not defined

 ``XTCP_EXCLUDE_UNLISTEN``
-     - Exclude support for the unlisten command from the server, reducing memory footprint
+       Exclude support for the unlisten command from the server, reducing memory footprint

 ``XTCP_EXCLUDE_CONNECT``
-     - Exclude support for the connect command from the server, reducing memory footprint
+       Exclude support for the connect command from the server, reducing memory footprint

 ``XTCP_EXCLUDE_BIND_REMOTE``
-     - Exclude support for the bind_remote command from the server, reducing memory footprint
+       Exclude support for the bind_remote command from the server, reducing memory footprint

 ``XTCP_EXCLUDE_BIND_LOCAL``
-     - Exclude support for the bind_local command from the server, reducing memory footprint
+       Exclude support for the bind_local command from the server, reducing memory footprint

 ``XTCP_EXCLUDE_INIT_SEND``
-     - Exclude support for the init_send command from the server, reducing memory footprint
+       Exclude support for the init_send command from the server, reducing memory footprint

 ``XTCP_EXCLUDE_SET_APPSTATE``
-     - Exclude support for the set_appstate command from the server, reducing memory footprint
+       Exclude support for the set_appstate command from the server, reducing memory footprint

 ``XTCP_EXCLUDE_ABORT``
-     - Exclude support for the abort command from the server, reducing memory footprint
+       Exclude support for the abort command from the server, reducing memory footprint

 ``XTCP_EXCLUDE_CLOSE``
-     - Exclude support for the close command from the server, reducing memory footprint
+       Exclude support for the close command from the server, reducing memory footprint

 ``XTCP_EXCLUDE_SET_POLL_INTERVAL``
-     - Exclude support for the set_poll_interval command from the server, reducing memory footprint
+       Exclude support for the set_poll_interval command from the server, reducing memory footprint

 ``XTCP_EXCLUDE_JOIN_GROUP``
-     - Exclude support for the join_group command from the server, reducing memory footprint
+       Exclude support for the join_group command from the server, reducing memory footprint

 ``XTCP_EXCLUDE_LEAVE_GROUP``
-     - Exclude support for the leave_group command from the server, reducing memory footprint
+       Exclude support for the leave_group command from the server, reducing memory footprint

 ``XTCP_EXCLUDE_GET_MAC_ADDRESS``
-     - Exclude support for the get_mac_address command from the server, reducing memory footprint
+       Exclude support for the get_mac_address command from the server, reducing memory footprint

 ``XTCP_EXCLUDE_GET_IPCONFIG``
-     - Exclude support for the get_ipconfig command from the server, reducing memory footprint
+       Exclude support for the get_ipconfig command from the server, reducing memory footprint

 ``XTCP_EXCLUDE_ACK_RECV``
-     - Exclude support for the ack_recv command from the server, reducing memory footprint
+       Exclude support for the ack_recv command from the server, reducing memory footprint

 ``XTCP_EXCLUDE_ACK_RECV_MODE``
-     - Exclude support for the ack_recv_mode command from the server, reducing memory footprint
+       Exclude support for the ack_recv_mode command from the server, reducing memory footprint

 ``XTCP_EXCLUDE_PAUSE``
-     - Exclude support for the pause command from the server, reducing memory footprint
+       Exclude support for the pause command from the server, reducing memory footprint

 ``XTCP_EXCLUDE_UNPAUSE``
-     - Exclude support for the unpause command from the server, reducing memory footprint
+       Exclude support for the unpause command from the server, reducing memory footprint

 ``UIP_USE_AUTOIP``
-     - By defining this as 0, the IPv4LL application is removed from the code.
+       By defining this as 0, the IPv4LL application is removed from the code.
 Do this to save approxmiately 1kB.
 Auto IP is a stateless protocol that assigns an IP address to a device.
 Typically, if a unit is trying to use DHCP to obtain an address, and a server cannot be found, then auto IP is used to assign an address of the form 169.254.x.y.
 Auto IP is enabled by default

 ``UIP_USE_DHCP``
-     - By defining this as 0, the DHCP client is removed from the code.
+       By defining this as 0, the DHCP client is removed from the code.
 This will save approximately 2kB.
        DHCP is a protocol for dynamically acquiring an IP address from a centralised DHCP server.
 This option is enabled by default.